Business Analytics Capstone Experience

 The curriculum for the Master of Science-Business Analytics in the College of Business prepares students to deal with the challenging task of deriving deep insights from the vast array of structured and unstructured data in a variety of business areas.
 The program prepares students to pursue careers such as a data scientist or analyst.

 The capstone project is the core of the MS-Business Analytics curriculum.
 This 15-week course emphasizes a team-based learning experience in which students conduct real-world analytics projects using data provided by the sponsoring organization.
-Since 2016, students have completed 15 projects with six sponsoring organizations.
-Some of the industry sectors represented by our sponsors include manufacturing, healthcare, energy, retail and service.
-Student projects have included optimal supply-chain logistics configuration, health-care services profitability analysis, predictive modeling for parts classification, analysis of customer satisfaction in a call center, forecasting weather-related power outages, and data-modeling for smart mobility, augmented analytics & conversational analytics for data mining applications, information assurance trend analysis, and learning analytics.
+Since Winter 2016, students have completed 25 projects with 9 sponsoring organizations.
+Some of the industry sectors represented by our sponsors include manufacturing, healthcare, energy, retail, logistics, information technology, and service.
+Student projects have included optimal supply-chain logistics configuration, health-care services profitability analysis, predictive modeling for parts classification, analysis of customer satisfaction in a call center, forecasting weather-related power outages, data-modeling for smart mobility, augmented analytics & conversational analytics for data mining applications, information assurance trend analysis, and learning analytics.

 Sponsoring a project provides MS-Business Analytics students an opportunity to gain experience applying their coursework to real-world business problems.